yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/table_join.md

 12. User feedback
 13. Video chats
 14. CDR Reports
-15. Bot Tables (All the custom tables created in Studio)
+15. Bot Tables (All the custom tables created in Automation)

 :::